NESI ATTENDEE GUIDE - 2025

 The Weekend Schedule

 A schedule will be included in your arrival envelope.
 It's an overview of how the time is blocked out throughout the weekend.
 It tells you when meals are, when the workshops take place every day, and other things that are linked to a specific time.
 It does not tell you what the workshops and focused jams are, as they are not scheduled in advance.
+You’ll find them listed on the Big Board as leaders post them throughout the weekend.

 Food and Drink